Lower and upper bounds for the explosion times of a system of semilinear SPDEs: Conclusion

+In this article, we estimated lower and upper bounds for the blow-up times and also obtained the bounds for the probability of blow-up solutions of a system of semilinear SPDEs with a standard one-dimensional Brownian motion.
+Then, we extended the above results to the same system perturbed by a two-dimensional Brownian motion.
+An extension of the above results to semilinear SPDEs subjected to multiplicative noise of power type (cf. \cite{lv} for similar problems), will be a hard and challenging problem.
+We are transforming a stochastic PDE into a random PDE and such a transformation is known only for additive or linear multiplicative noises.
+Therefore, the blow-up problem for semilinear SPDEs with multiplicative noise of power type will be addressed in a future work.

 {\bf Acknowledgements:} The First author is supported by the University Research Fellowship of Periyar University, India.
 M. T. Mohan would like to thank the Department of Science and Technology (DST), India for Innovation in Science Pursuit for Inspired Research (INSPIRE) Faculty Award (IFA17-MA110).
-The Third author is supported by the Fund for Improvement of Science and Technology Infrastructure (FIST) of DST (SR/FST/MSI-115/2016).\\
+The Third author is supported by the Fund for Improvement of Science and Technology Infrastructure (FIST) of DST (SR/FST/MSI-115/2016).
+The authors sincerely would like to thank the reviewers for their valuable comments and suggestions, which helped us to improve the manuscript significantly. \\

 {\bf Data availability:} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.\\

 {\bf Disclosure statement:} No potential competing interest was reported by the authors.